 Oil and gas exploration company saves 30% on implementation costs

-Customer tests over 100 SOD policies in days
+Customer tests over 100 Segregation of Duties policies in days

 The customer is a rapidly growing full-cycle deep-water oil and gas exploration and production company focused on the Atlantic Margins.
 Their key assets include production offshore Ghana, Equatorial Guinea, and the U.S. Gulf of Mexico, as well as a world-class gas development offshore Mauritania and Senegal.
 They also maintain a proven basin exploration program in Equatorial Guinea, Ghana, and the U.S. Gulf of Mexico.
 To sustain their growth plans the customer selected Oracle ERP Cloud to support scalable growth.